shooters00/ORM-E-Commerce/README.md

 This project builds the back end for an e-commerce site by modifying starter code.
 It configures a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Video
-https://drive.google.com/file/d/1h2vxlLi52hPi3EdXs6-O77Q8lQbWrtnG/view?usp=sharing
+Ensure you choose to view the video in HD for it to be clear. https://drive.google.com/file/d/1h2vxlLi52hPi3EdXs6-O77Q8lQbWrtnG/view?usp=sharing

 #### Table of Contents